protonish/cipherdaug-nmt/README.md

-The official code for the paper **CipherDAug: Ciphertext based Data Augmentation for Neural Machine Translation** published at ACL 2022 main conference.
+The official code for the paper **CipherDAug: Ciphertext based Data Augmentation for Neural Machine Translation** accepted to appear ACL 2022 main conference.

+### more scripts and instructions will be added soon ..

-# Generating ciphertexts from plaintext
+## Generating ciphertexts from plaintext

 The simplest example to generate ciphertexts based on the [python script](cipher/encipher.py) would be
 ```